scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 Most people need discipline to carry out this kind of learning because they have to schedule the time to do the follow-up sessions.
 Instead, people will find it more convenient to take these quizzes several times in 20 minutes before they spend many hours utilizing the commands.
-If that use occurs on subsequent days, then recall will be reinforced, and retaking the quiz may not be necessary.
+If that use occurs on subsequent days, then the recall will be reinforced and retaking the quiz may not be necessary.

 ### Limitations on using Voice In Plus